 While the customer service that Singer provides is professional and timely, needing to get repairs at official Singer facilities can be a challenge depending on your location.

-All in all, however, if you’re looking for a fast machine with a lot of resources to help make your project a success, the Singer 4432 is definitely worth a look.
+All in all, if you’re looking for a fast machine with a short learning curve, the ability to work with a lot of different materials, and a lot of resources to help make your project a success, the Singer 4432 is well worth a look.